OpenLocalizationTest/recomposed-history-mdonly/articles/active-directory-dotnet-integrate-multitent-cloud-applications.md

 <div class="dev-callout"><strong>Note</strong><p>After consent is granted, Windows Azure AD may take some time before SSO and Graph access are provisioned.
 The first user in each organization that signs up for your application may see see sign-in errors until the provisioning completes.</p></div>

 After a customer has granted consent to your application, it's important to associate and store the newly created tenant in your application with the TenantId returned by the consent response.
-The sample application contains an *HttpModule* in the *Microsoft.IdentityModel.WAAD.Preview.Consent* namespace that automatically records the TenantId to a customer/TenantId “data store" on all successful consent responses.
+The sample application contains an *HttpModule* in the *Microsoft.IdentityModel.WAAD.Preview.Consent* namespace that automatically records the TenantId to a customer/TenantId "data store" on all successful consent responses.
 The code for this is included below, and recording of the TenantId to a customer/TenantId "data store" is performed by the *TrustedIssuers.Add* method:

 	private void Application_BeginRequest(Object source,
              EventArgs e)